JanBurle/UJEP/KI-RDBS/03/README.md

   limit 1;

--- závodník a kdo doběhl těsně před ním select závodník, (select závodník from mormar
+-- závodník a kdo doběhl těsně před ním select závodník, čas, (select závodník from mormar
                   where čas < m.čas
                   order by čas desc limit 1)
   from mormar m;